SadeghTabas-NOAA/CPSC8810-Mining-Massive-Data/Readme.md

 ## CPSC8810 - Mining Massive Data Project

-### Project Title: A Web Platform for Dynamical Streamflow Prediction Using Machine Learning and Deep Learning Methods
+### Project Title:
+A Web Platform for Dynamical Streamflow Prediction Using Machine Learning and Deep Learning Methods

 ### Contributors:
-    Sadegh Sadeghi Tabas,
+    Sadegh Sadeghi Tabas
-    Nushrat Humaira,
+    Nushrat Humaira
-    Pawan Madanan,
+    Pawan Madanan
-    Siddish P Rao,
+    Siddish P Rao
     Meghan Patil

 ### Project Description:
-In this research a number
-of data driven (machine learning and deep learning) and data mining methods including multi-layer perceptron (MLP), long short-term memory (LSTM) and a hybrid deep learning method of convolutional neural network and LSTM have been implemented in a web designed platform to predict sequential flow rate values based
+In this research a number of data driven (machine learning and deep learning) and data mining methods including multi-layer perceptron (MLP), long short-term memory (LSTM) and a hybrid deep learning method of convolutional neural network and LSTM have been implemented in a web designed platform to predict sequential flow rate values based